anlianguzova/BI_project_reticulata/README.md

 ##### Trinity

 Trinity (v.
 2.14.0) was utilised.
-We also installed the tool dependecies using conda (23.1.0) virtual environment and Trinity v.
+We also installed the tool dependecies using conda (v.
+23.1.0) virtual environment and Trinity v.
 2.13.2.
 The avaliable script is [here](/Scripts/Host's%20ganglia%20transcriptome%20/Assembly/Trinity/new_trinity.sh).

-### Filtering assembly results

-In order to get the sequencies with minimun length 200 nucletides we applied the [python script](/Scripts/Host's%20ganglia%20transcriptome%20/Assembly/Length_filter.py) to the obtained assemblies.

 #### Parasite genome

 ##### SPAdes

 SPAdes v.
 3.15.4

+### Filtering assembly results

+In order to get the sequencies with minimun length 200 nucletides we applied the [python script](/Scripts/Host's%20ganglia%20transcriptome%20/Assembly/Length_filter.py) to the obtained transcriptomic assemblies.

+### Clusterization

+CD-HIT (v.
+4.8.1) was used to the sequences clusterization.
+Clusters with 95% identity were gathered using the following [scripts](/Scripts/Host's%20ganglia%20transcriptome%20/Assembly/Clusterization%20(CD-HIT)).

 ## Results